sijo-kurian/pico/README.md

 # Multi Master Kubernetes Cluster on AWS

-We would be creating a two master kubernetes cluster with two worker nodes.
+We be creating a two master kubernetes cluster with two worker nodes.

 Infrastructure required for the setup would be provisioned with the terraform plans.
 All the components like VPC, Subnets, Internet Gateway (IGW), NAT Gateways, Network Load Balancer, routing table, IAM Roles etc would be created in this plan.